 How to Be an Anti-Racism Activist: various ways to raise awareness for & support anti-racism efforts.

 Research says there are ways to reduce racial bias.
 Calling people racist isn’t one of them.: why merely calling out racism is ineffective, and what strategies are effective in fighting racism.

 Six Things You Can Do in the Wake of the White Supremacist Attacks in Charlottesville: action steps to take in response to the neo-Nazi violence in Charlottesville, Virginia.

 Respond to Islamophobia

 One American Muslim’s Requests: ways to fight Islamophobia.

 What to do if you are witnessing Islamophobic harassment: step-by-step guide to responding to Islamophobic harassment.

-For the LGBT+ community
+For the LGBTQ+ community

 - Christian Church (Disciples of Christ) / (DOC)

 - Lutheran: Evangelical Lutheran Church in America (ELCA)